ahdinosaur/secret-channel/SPEC.md

 - STREAM encodes the last message with a tag in the AD.
 - STREAM creates each nonce from a random 64-bit prefix and a 32-bit counter.
   - The likelihood of a collision, even when re-using keys, is considered safe enough.
+  - Secret Channel avoids this problem by explicitly disallowing any key re-use.
 - STREAM gives no guidance on how to handle variable length messages.

 ## References